AGOberfeld/AGOtools/README.md

 ### plotThemeAGO

-Plot theme for classic TTC plots.
+Plot theme for publication-ready data plots.

     `summarise()` has grouped output by 'Participantnr', 'TTC', 'TTC_as_factor', 'Velocity', 'Condition_text', 'loudnessVariation'.
 You can override using the `.groups` argument.
     `summarise()` has grouped output by 'TTC', 'TTC_as_factor', 'Velocity', 'GaindB', 'loudnessVariation'.
 You can override using the `.groups` argument.